owayss/blog/content/post/go-inside-docker/index.md

 8b48be229a7b        myapp               735MB
 ```

-The size of the image is 735MB.
-That is an awful lot for a hello world app.
+As you can see in the output of the `docker images` command, the size of the image is 735MB.
+That is an awful lot for a hello world app!

 Essentially, a Docker image is made up of filesystems layered over each other.
 At the base is a boot filesystem, `bootfs`, which resembles the typical Linux/Unix boot filesystem.
-On top of the `bootfs`, Docker layers a `rootfs`, which, in the case of our `golang:latest` image, is a Debian filesystem.
+On top of `bootfs`, Docker layers a `rootfs`, which, in the case of our `golang:latest` image, is a Debian filesystem.

 ![Docker image layers](container-layers.jpg "Docker image layers")